SonyaMoisset/Pluralsight_Training/README.md

 - Idiomatic Ruby by Michael Ries
 - ReSharper Fundamentals by James Kovacs
 - Test-driven Rails with RSpec, Capybara, and Cucumber by Rem Zolotykh

+## C#
+- Play by Play: C# Q&A with Scott Allen and Jon Skeet by Scott Allen, Jon Skeet, and Rob Conery
+- Teaching Kids Programming with C# by Llewellyn Falco and Lynn Langit